HEAPLab/TAFFO-submodule-fe/README.md

 You may run the lit regression tests with
 ```
-$ llvm-lit /path/to/taffo-error/test/ErrorPropagator
+$ llvm-lit /path/to/taffo-error/build/test/ErrorPropagator
 ```

 ## Usage

 TAFFO Error Propagator (TAFFO-EP) will propagate initial errors and rounding errors for all instructions whose operands meet the following requirements:
 - There must be a range attached to them by means of input info metadata (cf. `Metadata.md`);
-  this requirement is relaxed for instruction that do not (usually) change the range of their single operand, such as extend and certain conv instructions.
+  this requirement is relaxed for instructions that do not (usually) change the range of their single operand, such as extend and certain conv instructions.
 - An absolute error for them must be available, either because it has been propagated by this pass, or because it is attached to them as initial error in input info metadata.
   If both error sources are available, TAFFO gives precedence to the computed error.